confluentinc/ksql/docs/faq.rst

 One of the key benefits of KSQL is that it does not require the user to develop any code in Java or Scala.
 This enables users to leverage a SQL-like interface alone to construct streaming ETL pipelines, to respond to real-time, continuous business requests, to spot anomalies, and more.
 KSQL is a great fit when your processing logic can be naturally expressed through SQL.

 For full-fledged stream processing applications Kafka Streams remains a more appropriate choice.
 For example, implementing a finite state machine that is driven by streams of data is easier to achieve in a programming language such as Java or Scala than in SQL.
-In Kafka Streams you can also choose between the :ref:`DSL <streams_developer-guide_dsl>` (a functional programming API) and the :ref:`Processor API <streams_developer-guide_processor-api>` (an imperative programming API), and even combine the two.
+In Kafka Streams you can also choose between the `DSL <https://docs.confluent.io/current/streams/developer-guide/dsl-api.html>`__ (a functional programming API) and the `Processor API <https://docs.confluent.io/current/streams/developer-guide/processor-api.html>`__ (an imperative programming API), and even combine the two.

 As with many technologies, each has its sweet-spot based on technical requirements, mission-criticality, and user skillset.